ReversiFi/.github/profile/README.md

 ## 📖 Introduction

-ReversiFi is designed to provide businesses with a simple and secure way to integrate crypto payments into their marketplace apps.
+ReversiFi is designed to provide businesses with a simple line of code to integrate crypto payments into their marketplace apps.
 With a non-custodial architecture, the SDK ensures that users retain full control over their private keys, eliminating custodial risks while enhancing trust and security.

 ---